Investigative Case Based Learning Examples

 Students will examine the complex issues that result from human use of ecologically sensitive areas.
 The students will investigate these issues from the point of view of their major/career path.

-Investigative Case - "Rio Grande Wildlife Refuge" part of Examples
+Investigative Case - Protistan Tales of Atlantic White Cedar Swamps part of Examples